Key part of US residency program for investors set to expire

 “Our agency fully supports the EB-5 program and the many benefits it provides in boosting jobs, the economy, and particularly in providing assistance to distressed communities with foreign capital investment in the United States,” it said.

-Congress created the program to encourage investment from overseas and spur job growth in 1990, when the country was in recession.
+Congress created the program to encourage investment from overseas and spur job growth in 1990, when the economy was in recession.

 The program required an investment of $1 million or just $500,000 in areas of high poverty and the creation of at least 10 jobs.
 In exchange, overseas investors got temporary residency along with their immediate family and could apply later for citizenship.